Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Minimal dominating sets in incomparability graphs

+of these three layers.
+In the following, we will consider irredundant such $S$.
+The reason for considering three layers is to help characterizing, in the coming proof, where the private neighbors of the elements in $\BB(S)$ lie, namely, ``between'' the elements of $\AA(S)$ and $\CC(S)$.

 We say that $I$ can be \emph{extended upwards into a minimal dominating set} whenever there is an upward extension of $I$ that is a minimal dominating set of $G$.
 In the following, we aim to decide in polynomial time whether a given irredundant set $I$ in $G$ can be extended upwards into a minimal dominating set.
 When the given set $I$ is of size at most $3d$, say $I=\{x_1,\dots,x_p\}$ and $p\leq 3d$, then this can be done efficiently by checking for all the tuples $(y_1,\dots,y_p)\in \priv(I,x_1)\times \dots\times \priv(I,x_p)$ whether $\UU(I)\setminus N[y_1,\dots,y_p]$ dominates $G-N[I]$ or not.
 A single tuple like that could be verified in $\Oh(n^2)$ time.
 Since the number of tuples is no more than $n^{p}$, the total time is $\Oh(n^{3d+2})$.
 If there is such a tuple $(y_1,\dots,y_p)$, then $\UU(I)\setminus N[y_1,\dots,y_p]$ can be greedily reduced into a minimal set $X$ so that $I\cup X$ is a minimal dominating set of $G$.
 Otherwise, we know that $I$ cannot be extended as we explored all the possibilities for $I$ to keep its private neighbors in an upward extension.
+This may be seen as an adaptation of the algorithm by Boros et al.~for the extension of subsets of constant size \cite{boros1998dual} to our ordered context.

-We show that the same technique can be applied for irredundant sets of arbitrary size.
-The key insight is that it is enough to check whether we can extend $I$ into a dominating set so that all elements in the border $\TT(I)$ keep a private neighbor.
+The point of the following is to show that the same technique can be applied for irredundant sets of arbitrary size.
+The key insight is that it is enough to check whether we can extend $I$ into a dominating set so that all elements in the border $\TT(I)$ keep a private neighbor, with $\TT(I)$ being of constant size for fixed values of $d$.